brenns10/brennan.io/_drafts/whats-an-internet.md

 learn, explore, and entertain themselves.
 Business communication relies on it.
 A huge portion of the economy relies on it.
-The Internet is a major part of the lives of untold millions of people, and so it can really come as surprise to me when I realize nearly none of them know how it works.
+The Internet is a major part of the lives of untold millions of people, and so it can really come as surprise to me when I realize most of them have no clue how it all works!

-Of course, those are the days when I *know* I'm being a snob.
+Of course, those are the days when I *know* I'm being a tech snob.
 After all, the whole world is complicated these days.
-I don't understand a whole lot more than I do understand about the world.
+There are a whole lot more things that I don't understand than things I do understand about the world.
 The only reason I know anything about the Internet is because I'm a programmer, and I've even taken classes about the Internet.
 So it's a bit unreasonable to think that people should know anything about how the Internet, even if they use it every day.

 But just because I don't understand everything in the world doesn't mean I don't want to try to learn.
 The world would be a sad place if there was nobody to